Dairy Allergy in Breastfed Babies (Going Dairy Free for Beginners)

 Well, Mama, I’ve got ya covered…

 I have 3 posts in this series on dairy free breastfeeding for mothers dealing with this same issue.
-After reading these tips on how to start going dairy free while breastfeeding, you might find these posts helpful as well: Dairy Free Tips for Breastfeeding Mamas and 5 Reasons Why Dairy-Free Breastfeeding isn’t the Total Worst.
+After reading these tips on how to start going dairy free while breastfeeding, you might find these posts helpful as well: Dairy Free Tips for Breastfeeding Mamas for tips on how to give up dairy and 5 Reasons Why Dairy-Free Breastfeeding isn’t the Total Worst for dairy free diet benefits and reasons to go dairy free.

 I was a brand new mom, still clueless about breastfeeding, and probably one of THE biggest dairy lovers in the universe.
 I didn’t even know if it was possible for me to cut out cheese, milk, butter…let alone tiny traces of dairy in other products.
 It seemed way too overwhelming to attempt….